dsab123/UploadHymns/README.md

 This is a simple little project to speed up (and ideally automate) the uploading of hymns to the PlayHymns DB.

 There are three things that I have to do each week to make sure the hymns are up, once I have recorded them:
--	upload them to Amazon S3, ensuring to follow the expected naming convention and directory structure
+-	upload them to Amazon S3, ensuring to follow the expected naming convention and directory structure I've defined in the PlayHymns database
 -	find the lyrics to the hymn online somewhere
--	mark the new directory and its contents public
 - 	update the DB with one more week in the 'Week' table and new hymn entries (if they are not already in the 'Hymn' table)

 I thought about making a simple android app, since I'll be uploading the hymns from my phone, but a web endpoint would be more useful, and with Bootstrap, I can make it look pretty on mobile as well as standard screen sizes.